RobbyV2/Djiboutidex-DiscordBot/README.md

 ## Supporting

-If you appreciate my work, you can support me on my [Patreon](https://patreon.com/retke)!
+If you appreciate laggron's work, you can support me on my [Patreon](https://patreon.com/retke)!

 ## Contributing